 [How Researchers Changed the World introductory music]

-I went on to get a Master’s in Art Therapy.
-As I was doing that, I discovered further that I was very interested in these questions of the role of art in our lives.
-I had lived through all these experiences and I had come to a point where I really wanted to explore how art can help us.
-Sometimes it does and sometimes it doesn’t and to really understand the boundaries of that.
-That’s my current role now.
-I got a Doctorate in Human Development and Psychology and I’m now able to study the role of art in our lives in many different ways.
+So I went on to get a Masters in Art Therapy.
+And as I was doing that, I discovered further that I was very interested in these questions of the role of art in our lives.
+And I had lived through all these experiences and I had come to a point where I really wanted to explore how art can help us.
+Sometimes it does, sometimes it doesn’t and to really understand the boundaries of that.
+And that’s my current role now, so I got a Doctorate in Human Development and Psychology and I’m now able to kind of study the role of art in our lives in many different ways.

-KR: You may remember in Episode 1 of this series, we spoke with Orii McDermott, who came to academic research from a career as a Music Therapy Clinician, working with people with Dementia and other cognitive impairments.
+KR: You may remember Episode 1 of this series, we spoke with Orii McDermott, who came to academic research from a career as a Music Therapy Clinician, working with people with dementia and other cognitive impairments.
 If you haven’t heard Episode 1, it’s well worth a listen.
-Clinicians have a unique understanding of people centered, qualitative and quantitative research.
+Clinicians have a unique understanding of people-centered, qualitative and quantitative research.
 They also have a desire to make their practice and outcomes more effective.

-GK: So, I said, I want to understand this more.
-I think about art therapy as an intersection of visual expression along with verbal processing.
-I think of it as psychotherapy plus in a way.
-What distinguishes an art therapy session is that the participant in the session is typically actively making and creating.
-That to me is like a practicing of problem solving or a practicing of making a change or making an effort or making anything.
-In that sense it’s different from pure verbal psychotherapy where you might be processing using words alone.
+GK: So, I said, you know, I want to understand this more.
+And I think about art therapy as a sort of intersection of visual expression along with verbal processing.
+So I think of it as psychotherapy plus in a way.
+And what distinguishes an art therapy session is that the participant in the session is actively, typically actively making and creating.
+And that to me is like a practicing of problem solving or a practicing of making a change or making an effort or making anything.
+And in that sense it’s different from pure verbal psychotherapy where you might be processing using words alone.

-This active component I think is really key and really distinguishes what the art therapies provide.
-Especially for young people, who are not yet fully developed in terms of being able to articulate and understand what’s going on with them, something like this offers them a way to be and a way to express themselves, beyond words alone.
-I have a teenager daughter myself, and sometimes it’s hard to articulate what’s going on and it’s hard to offer support she might need.
-In my mind and in my experience, whenever words fail that’s when the arts therapies are most powerful.
+So this active component I think is really key and really distinguishes what, what the art therapies provide.
+And especially for young people, who are not yet fully developed in terms of being able to articulate and understand what is going on with them, something like this offers a way to be and a way to express themselves, beyond words alone.
+You know, I have a teenager daughter myself, and sometimes it’s hard to articulate what she’s going on and it’s hard to offer support that she might need.
+And in my mind and in my experience, whenever words fail that’s when the arts therapies are most powerful.

 KR: Art isn’t used as diagnostic tool but as a medium to address and work through emotional issues which may be confusing and distressing to the person who is participating in the therapy.
 Art therapy is not a practice of mastering technical ability or creating a modernist masterpiece.
 Honest self-expression is the only prescription Dr. Kaimal is interested in seeing.

-KR: So, where did the idea and inspiration come from to undertake this study, to discover if Art Therapy really does lower Cortisol levels, one of the hormones that effects stress?
+KR: So, where did this idea and inspiration come from to undertake this study, to discover if art therapy really does lower cortisol levels, one of the hormones that effects stress?

 KR: James Pennebaker is an American Social Psychologist.
 His research has focused on the nature of physical symptoms, health consequences of secrets, expressive writing, and natural language.

-KR: Girija and her team were tracking the levels of cortisol in saliva samples to measure stress…
+KR: Girija and her team were tracking the levels of cortisol to measure stress…

-GK: Cortisol is a stress hormone and typically it is a good thing.
-We need cortisol to survive, it is what wakes us up in the morning and says “alright, get going.”
-So, our cortisol level is actually pretty high in the morning because it gives us an energy boost to get going.
-As the day progresses, it steadily lowers in level which is why by the end of the day we are tired, and we go to sleep.
-So, there’s a whole circadian rhythm to cortisol in our body.
+GK: Now cortisol is a stress hormone and typically it is, it is a good thing.
+So we need cortisol to survive, it is what wakes us up in the morning and says “alright, get going.”
+So, our cortisol level’s actually pretty high in the morning because it gives us an energy boost to get going.
+And as the day progresses, it steadily lowers in levels and you know, which is why by the end of the day we are tired, we go to sleep.
+So, there’s a whole kind of circadian rhythm to cortisol in our body.

-Cortisol also spikes when we are faced with a threat.
-Evolutionarily, that threat would be a physical threat like an animal attacking you or some sort of physical danger.
-The cortisol would spike in your body and it would give you a boost to run in your muscles, it would increase your heart rate, it would make you sweat.
-All these things are to prepare you to run to safety because the sweating will then, presumably cool down your body as you’re running.
+Now cortisol also spikes when we are faced with a threat.
+Now evolutionarily, that threat would be a physical threat like an animal attacking you or some sort of physical danger.
+And the cortisol would spike in your body and it would give you a boost to run in your muscles, it would increase your heart rate, it’d make you sweat.
+And all these things are to prepare you to run to safety because the sweating will then, you know, presumably cool down your body as you’re running.

 Now in our modern day, we’re not faced with physical threats as much.
 We’re not attacked by animals.
-Our threats are more psychological and perceived.
+You know, our threats are more psychological and perceived.
 So, it might be things like being treated poorly, or discrimination or being bullied, or being insulted or rejected.
-Those kinds of psychological threats are the threats that we face, most of us in one life today.
-To our brain, that threat is still a threat.
+Those kinds of psychological threats are the threats that we faced, face most of us in one life today.
+But to our brain, that threat is still a threat.
 It’s a threat to your wellbeing.
 It’s a threat to your existence and your cortisol levels will spike, even if it’s not a so-called physical threat.

-If you have elevated cortisol levels for extended periods of time, this can affect your body in several ways.
-It can affect your cardiac health.
-It can affect your gastrointestinal health and it can significantly impact your health and wellbeing.
+Now if you have elevated cortisol levels for extended periods of time, this can affect your body in several ways.
+It can affect your cardiac health, it can affect your gastrointestinal health and it can significantly impact your health and wellbeing.
 So, to be able to manage the chronic stresses of modern life, of everyday life, is really key.
-I thought if we can demonstrate a change or a shift through an art intervention, relatively inexpensive, wouldn’t that be interesting?
-So honestly, I had no idea what we would get when we went with this.
+And if we can, and I thought if we could demonstrate a change or a shift through an art intervention, relatively inexpensive, wouldn’t that be interesting?
+So honestly, like I had no idea what we would get when we went with this.
 It was completely open-ended.
 We had no precedent for this.
-I did it with a student of mine and I did it, we would collect the samples and we would rush to the lab to store it in the middle of winter.
+I did it with a student of mine and we, I did it, we would collect the samples and we would rush to the lab to store it in the middle of winter.
 It was quite an adventure.

 [Break intro music]

-In this podcast, we explore the multitude of ways that research impacts the world.
-From the influence on political discussions to how it can revolutionize practices within a field, such as healthcare, to how in can shape public opinion and world views.
+In this podcast, we explore the multitude of ways that research impacts the world, from the influence on political discussions to how it can revolutionize practices within a field such as healthcare, to how it can shape public opinion and worldviews.
 We believe that every researcher has the power to change the world in some way and we want to help make that happen for you.
 That’s why we’ve worked with the team at leading publisher, Taylor & Francis Group, to develop two free 12-week learning programs for researchers.